 What happens next?

-I understand how daunting it can feel accessing therapy (especially with somebody you haven’t met before) so I offer a free 15 minute telephone consultation to make the process as comfortable as possible.
+I understand how daunting it can feel accessing therapy (especially with somebody you haven’t met before) so I offer a free 15 minute phone/video consultation to make the process as comfortable as possible.
 This is an informal chat for me to find out a bit more about what you are hoping to gain from counselling to ensure my skills and experience are aligned with this.
 It will also give you the opportunity to get a sense of how we might work together and ask any questions you may have to help you decide if you would like to proceed with an initial appointment.

 During our first session, we will go over the counselling agreement to ensure we both understand the arrangements moving forward.
 The rest of the time will be for us to start exploring whatever you choose to bring in order to gain a deeper understanding of how it is impacting you.